 America is one of the greatest countries in the world.
 But, Americans are also some of the most depressed and anxious people in the world.
 Anxiety disorders are the most common mental illness in the U.S., affecting 18.1% of the population each year.
 Major Depressive Disorder is the leading cause of disability for individuals ages 15 to 44.
+One of the best ways to fight anxiety is through Wholesale CBD products online.
 Unfortunately only around 40% of individuals with these disorders are ever treated.
 Depression and anxiety support is essential for people to begin their personal journey towards healing.

 TURN TO THE BIBLE